clausqr/ros2-vscode-dev-containers/README.md

 ### Alternative 1: Manual clone and fresh *start*

-1. Clone this repository to your local machine and change the name to your desired project name.
+1. Clone this repository to your local machine and change the name to your desired project name

 ```bash
 git clone git@github.com:clausqr/ros2-vscode-container-dev.git my_project_name
 ```

-2. Break the link to this repo and get rid of the images of `readme.MD`.
+1. Break the link to this repo and get rid of the images of `readme.MD`

 ```bash
 cd my_project_name
 rm -rf .git && git init
 rm readme.MD && touch readme.MD
 rm img/*.png
 ```

 ### Alternative 2:

 Alternatively, if you are using github, you can select "Use this template"

 ![github-template-button](img/github-template.png)

 and select "Create new repository" and fill in the details and start working on your new repo.

 ## Setting up Container Dev